Can Non-Tesla Electric Vehicles Charge at Tesla Charging Stations?

-You might think that you need to have a Tesla to charge your electric vehicle at a Tesla station, but that is not the case.
-Tesla does allow for charging with most other brands, but you need an adaptor.
+You might think you need to have a Tesla to charge your electric vehicle at a Tesla station, but that is not the case.
+Tesla destination chargers allow charging with most other EV brands, but you’ll need an adaptor.
 However, Tesla Superchargers are a different story, as it’s impossible to plug in your new Ford Mustang Mach-E or other electric cars into one (for now).
 Tesla is working on opening up the Tesla supercharger network to make widespread electric car adoption easier.

-First things first, this is strictly about the North American electric car charging stations.
-There are different standards for vehicles elsewhere, so the following information might not apply.
+First things first, this is strictly about North American electric car charging stations.
+There are different standards for vehicles overseas, so the following information might not apply.
 So, can other cars use Tesla chargers in North America?
 According to Inside EVs, electric vehicle owners can use Tesla charging stations, but you can’t just plug your EV in.

 How much does it cost to install an electric car charger in your home?

 If your house is newer and can handle a charger’s additions, you can generally get Level 1 charging with just a standard plug (12 amps).
 You can usually get enough to drive your car around the next day with an eight-hour charge.